-When a bill goes into collections, it's normal to want to get rid of it.
+Another one of the big reasons people have bad credit is by prioritizing the wrong payments.
+When a bill goes into collections, it’s normal to want to get rid of it.
 And all things being equal, paying off a collection agency is a smart idea.

 Collection agencies are much more persistent than creditors with current bills, but don’t be tempted to over-grease that squeaky wheel.